onaboat/onaboat/README.md

 ⚓ Hi, I’m onaboat ⚓

-Fueled by a passion to dive deep into vast oceans of opportunity, unlocking endless possibilities
+Fueled by a passion to dive deep into vast oceans of opportunity, unlocking endless possibilities.

+SOLANA Hackathon winner.
+Zeak Navigator placed in the ZK hackathon side quest.

 <!---
 onaboat/onaboat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.